-Groysberg is the author of the award-winning book Chasing Stars: The Myth of Talent and the Portability of Performance and more recently Glass Half Broken: Shattering the Barriers That Still Hold Women Back at Work (Harvard Business Review Press, 2021).
+Groysberg is the author of the award-winning book Chasing Stars: The Myth of Talent and the Portability of Performance and more recently the Glass Half Broken- Shattering the Barriers That Still Hold Women Back at Work' (2021).

 A frequent contributor to Harvard Business Review, he has written many articles and case studies on how firms hire, engage, develop, retain, and communicate with their talented employees.
 Before joining the Harvard Business School faculty, he worked at IBM.